alp82/servergrid/README.md

 ## Libraries

 ### Rendering: `react` `react-dom` `prop-types`
-We use React 16.7-alpha2 to enable awesome new features (see below in category `State`).
+React 16.7-alpha2 is used to enable awesome new features (see below in category `State`).

 ### Styling: `emotion` `emotion-theming` `react-emotion` `polished`
 CSS-in-JS styling is flexible and flows nicely with React applications.

 Emotion in particular is great because it's possible to write 100% CSS syntax without any quirks.

 Polished is a nice set of utils to deal with common styling-related taks.
-We use it for `darken()` and `lighten()` colors here.
+Here it is used for `darken()` and `lighten()` colors.

 ### State: `easy-peasy`
 Easy-Peasy is a Redux library that requires at least React 16.7 because it relies on hooks.
 These allow writing functional components while having control over the lifecycle of a component.

 ### Icons: `react-icons`
 Just a quick way to use icons in your app.
-We use the ever-great Fontawesome icons here.
+Here the ever-great Fontawesome icons are used.

 ### Utility: `react-timeago`
 A small utility to display created timestamps as human-readable text.